Updated December 8, 2023

 Landlords and property managers increasingly use background checks to obtain credit scores to screen candidates.
 Some rentals occur entirely online; the landlord may not even meet the tenant until move-in day.
 While that’s convenient for all parties, it opens new avenues for rental application fraud.

 Imagine the surprise when you discover someone rented a home using your identity.
 But how will you learn about the abuse?
 Your shock—and possible damage to your financial standing—could be delayed until the ID thief falls behind on rent or skips out on the lease.

-What does identity theft to rent achieve?
+What does rental application identity theft achieve?
 The thief could have poor credit or a criminal record.
 Their rental history could contain evictions or other adverse information.
 Maybe they have no references.
 Renting nice digs in your name seems like a grand idea—especially if the scammer doesn’t really plan to pay rent.

 Evictions can take up to six months; during that time, the con artist lives rent-free.
 The ID thief needs to steal another identity each time they move, but past crimes never catch up with them.

 So, let’s say that application to rent under your name receives is approved.
 The scammer gets the keys.
 What could possibly go wrong?
 The imposter won’t care for the place or keep it in good condition.
-Significant damages could be left behind.
+Significant damage could be left behind.
 Then you get a contact from the landlord—you’re his tenant after all—asking you to pay for repairs.
 Contact from a property owner is one way that victims learn their identity is compromised.

 Another heads up is a large drop in your credit score when adverse info hits your summary.
 Proactive measures are needed.
 Routinely check your credit score to spot any damaging entries.

 The cheater needs personal details to commit this crime, including address, date of birth, and usually Social Security number.
 Your data could come from past data breaches, focused hacks or even files a rogue employee gets into at work.
 The sources are numerous; that’s why IDShield monitors Social Security numbers and personal information and notifies members if their identifying info appears for sale on the dark web.